cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
+    (This cref will be removed by the RFC editor:)\\
-    The present pull request is intended to address the discussion about the use of simple values as reference items during the 2025-06-11 CBOR interim meeting.
+    The present revision `-16` is intended as input to IETF 123, to address the discussion about the use of simple values as reference items during the 2025-06-11 CBOR interim meeting.
     It contains a number of editorial improvements as well as the new concept of an integration tag; it is for discussion whether the latter should or should not be added to Packed CBOR.
-    The wording of the present pull request continues to make use of the tunables A/B/C to be set to specific numbers before completing the Packed CBOR specification; not all the examples may fully align yet.
+    The wording of the present revision continues to make use of the tunables A/B/C to be set to specific numbers before completing the Packed CBOR specification; not all the examples may fully align yet.